PabloEsGaspar/Quote-Conversion/README.md

 Email HTML file to <quote.conversion@gmail.com>.
 Emails limited to **ONE ATTACHMENT PER EMAIL**.
 Additional attachments from the same email will be ignored.
 Expect to receive response within one minute after intital email is sent.

 ## Known Bugs
 Emails to <quote.conversion@gmail.com> might get marked as spam, in which case they will not be seen by the program.
-To avoid being marked as spam send Gaspar a list of sender email addresses.
-Filters will be added so that emails received from those addresses will be kept out of the spam folder.
+To avoid being marked as spam provide developer with a list of sender email addresses.
+Filters will be updated so that emails received from those addresses will be kept out of the spam folder.

 ## Support
 Contact developer if you have any questions/issues, or would like to add additional functionality <br />Developer: Gaspar Tonnesen - gaspartonnesen@gmail.com - 480-751-7157